Telemedicine and Telepsychiatry in the Modern Age

 Another barrier for those going to a physical office, there is the fear of running into someone you know or of someone seeing your vehicle at a location connected with mental health care.
 Telepsychiatry eliminates this risk by allowing you to see a psychiatrist from wherever you feel comfortable, even your car, living room, or office.

-The fact that the stigma and risks of seeking psychiatric care exist need to be addressed, but while those issues still persist private fee-for-service telepsychiatry services can at least provide care to those who need it.
+The fact is that the stigma and risks of seeking psychiatric care exist need to be addressed, but while those issues still persist, private fee-for-service telepsychiatry services can at least provide care to those who need it.